 Diana broke tradition when she refused to say the word “obey” during her wedding vows to Charles.

-Thirty years later, Kate Middleton opted to not to say the word as well when she married Charles and Diana’s son, Prince William.
+Thirty years later, Kate Middleton opted not to say the word as well when she married Charles and Diana’s son, Prince William.
 While Diana’s decision at the time was met with controversy, the decision by Middleton to omit the word was viewed as appropriate.

 7. Diana called Charles by the wrong name during their wedding ceremony